 A list of benefits that peas bring to the table is a very long one.
 For example, they are very low in calories, which makes them an excellent food of choice for people looking to control their weight.
-When one considers that a cup of peas contains only about 100 calories and is still extremely rich in fibers and proteins, this really sheds a new light on this seemingly simple, often neglected food.
-Peas can also play an important role in slowing down aging process and prevent different complications and illnesses related to the said process.
-Being very rich in antioxidants like several types of flavinoids and phenolic acids, peas can help strengthen the immune system and will provide your organism with high levels of energy for day-to-day activities.
+When one considers that a cup of peas contains only about 100 calories and is still extremely rich in fibers and proteins, this really sheds new light on this seemingly simple, often neglected food.
+Peas can also play an important role in slowing down the aging process and preventing different complications and illnesses related to the said process.
+Being very rich in antioxidants like several types of flavonoids and phenolic acids, peas can help strengthen the immune system and will provide your organism with high levels of energy for day-to-day activities.

 Why Are Peas Good For You?

 They also play a role in blood sugar regulation as their chemical make-up slows down the digestion of fast sugars.
 High antioxidants levels also help prevent insulin resistance, which is typical of type 2 diabetes.

 Although green peas contain some starch and sugar, their nutritional and health benefits by far surpass potential negatives.
 They are not only good for your health, especially when it comes to preventing diabetes, but are also extremely environmentally friendly to grow.
 This makes these little green seeds even more desirable, especially in today’s environment where finding healthy and tasty food which does not hurt the environment is becoming increasingly difficult.

 What makes peas even more remarkable is that even though they contain very little fat (about 1/3 gram per cup), they represent a very reliable source of all-important omega-3 and omega-6 fatty acids.

 Are Chickpeas Good For You?